 WHAT IS A COCHLEAR IMPLANT

-The cochlear implant is a device used for individuals with profound permanent sensorineural hearing loss related to loss of function in the cochlea.
+This is a device used for individuals with profound permanent sensorineural hearing loss related to loss of function in the cochlea.
 It requires specialized hearing tests and a thorough medical investigation to ensure an individual’s admissibility for a cochlear implant.
-A cochlear implant candidate must undergo and pass rigorous admission criteria to warrant the cochlear implant’s demanding surgery procedure and hearing training process.
+A cochlear implant candidate must undergo and pass rigorous admission criteria to warrant the implant’s demanding surgery procedure and hearing training process.

 In the province of Québec, the CHUQ is the only institution that can undergo the surgical procedure required for planting the cochlear implant.
 For more information about the CHUQ and cochlear implant procedure in Quebec, please visit their website here.